curlyLasagna/OTS-Student-Documentation/README.md

 # Personal guide for OTS students

 This guide covers what **I** did during my time as a student employee.
 This guide doesn't cover everything that a student employee is responsible for.

 Made using [MkDocs](https://www.mkdocs.org/)
 Dependencies managed by [Poetry](https://python-poetry.org/)

+Development was mostly done using MacOS.
-Before you go run the commands below, make sure you have poetry installed by running `pip install poetry`
+Before you go running the commands below, make sure you have poetry installed by running `pipx install poetry`

 ## Clone the repo